pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/LivePersona.md

 This control allows you to use LivePersona Card available on SharePoint Online.

+## Considerations/Disclaimer

+**The LivePersona Card uses an internal SharePoint Component and it can be changed in the future.
+Use at your own risk and be conscious that it's behaviour can be changed**

+## Example

 Here is an example of the control:

 ![LivePersona](../assets/LivePersona.png)

 ## How to use this control in your solutions

 - Check that you installed the `@pnp/spfx-controls-react` dependency.
 Check out the [getting started](../../#getting-started) page for more information about installing the dependency.